netzkolchose/django-computedfields/docs/examples.rst

     `Warning:` Technically the `self` rule is not needed, if there are no other local computed fields depending on `comp` and you always do a full instance save.
 But this will break as soon as you or some third party package uses partial update with ``save(update_fields=[...])``.
-    Thus it is a good idea, to provide a `self` rule right from the beginning for local source fields as well.
+    Thus it is a good idea, to always provide a `self` rule right from the beginning.

 Local Computed Fields